kenh108/configs/README.md

-# configs
+# Configs
-Configs used for linux machines
+Configs used for my linux machines

 ## To do list
 - Upload docker configs to github